 Our goal is to enlighten, encourage, empower and enrage women on campus as well as to win the acceptance of women in higher education and our larger culture.

-Kelly is an essayist, historian, and reporter.
-She’s written for The Atlantic, The New York Times, The Rumpus, The Manifest-Station, Religion Dispatches, Christian Century, Washington Post, Chronicle for Higher Education‘s Vitae project, Killing the Buddha, Sacred Matters, and Brain, Child.
+Kelly’s written for The Atlantic, The New York Times, The Rumpus, The Manifest-Station, Religion Dispatches, Christian Century, Washington Post, Chronicle for Higher Education‘s Vitae project, Killing the Buddha, Sacred Matters, and Brain, Child.

 Please feel free to email her about possible submissions at email@example.com.